port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

   -it hedwigz/webhook-terraform:v0.2
 ```

-Now we have a running server that gets webhook request from Port and applies them to terraform files!
+Now you have a running server that receives webhook request from Port and applies them to terraform files!

 To make your local machine public to Port, you can use either [ngrok](https://ngrok.com/download) or [smee](https://smee.io/).

-In case of choosing `ngrok`, run:
+If you choose `ngrok`, run:

 ```shell
 ngrok http 8080
 ```

-And you should see similar output:
+You will see output similar to the following:

 ```shell
 ngrok